rpartha/rpartha.github.io/_harp/writings/minimalisitc-web-browsing.md

 # Minimalistic Web Browsing

-I wanted to take some time to talk about my evolution of web browsing as a medium, and why I switched to a new kind of browser⁠— one that I think you should look at if you want your browing experience to be minimalistic and super-productive⁠— which I thought you might find interesting.
+I wanted to take some time to talk about my evolution of web browsing as a medium, and why I switched to a new kind of browser⁠— one that I think you should look at if you want your browsing experience to be minimalistic and super-productive⁠— which I thought you might find interesting.
 Today we're going to explore the possibility of minimalism in modern browsing.

 A bit of background here.
 Since its inception, I've been using Chrome as my primary browser, until about a few years ago when Firefox